nalves599/bling-bank-sirs-project/REPORT.md

 It allows for the information of accounts to not be compromised if the server is compromised.
 The algorithm generates M keys, and by giving a threshold of N keys, it is possible to recover the secret, where N <= M.
 By setting the threshold to 2, it is necessary to have at least 2 keys to access the account data.
-So by itself, the server cannot access the account information, since it only has one key, it always needs to have at least one user to access the account information.
+So, by itself, the server cannot access the account information, since it only has one key, it always needs to have at least one user to access the account information.

 As with the registration, the email is assumed to be secure and that the user has access to it.
-In a real world scenario, this would be done in person, where the user would go to the bank and get its shamir key.
+In a real world scenario, this would be done in person, where the user would go to the bank and get hSis shamir key.

 ##### Get Account Information